Clean Truck and Bus Vouchers (HVIP)

 What does it fund?

 Vouchers for the purchase of Class 2b through 8 zero-emission trucks and buses, including transit, school and shuttle buses.
 Zero-emission technologies include both battery electric and fuel cell.
+Funding is also available for eligible electric power take-off (ePTO) systems.

 Who is eligible for funds?